8891689/VanitySearch/README.md

 Addr (BECH32): bc1qw508d6qejxtdg4y5r3zarvary0c5xw7kv8f3t4
 ```

-If you don't want to compile, give all users execution permissions (if necessary):
+If you use the 86GPU architecture, you can use it directly.
+Please grant execution permissions (if necessary):
 ```
 chmod +x VanitySearch
 ```